 24 hour treat: roast beef po’boy at parasol’s

-You need to eat it on the special fluffy on the inside/crunchy on the outside baguette that you can’t get outside of New Orleans.
-You can fill the PB with pretty much anything you want, but it’s best to get it “dressed” with lettuce and mayo.
+First thing to know is that you need to eat the po’boy on the special fluffy on the inside/crunchy on the outside baguette that you can’t get outside of New Orleans.
+You can fill the po’b with pretty much anything you want, but it’s best to get it “dressed” with lettuce and mayo.
 I usually prefer seafood po’boys.
-However, as the specialty in this particular neighborhood is the roast beef po’boy, I decided to make an exception.
+However, as the specialty at Parasol’s is the roast beef po’boy, I decided to make an exception.

 There is apparently some sort of ferocious roast beef po’boy rivalry between Parasol’s and a nearby restaurant called Tracy’s.
 I like the roast beef po’boy at Parasol’s because they put a little garlic butter on the bread and garlic butter makes everything better, except maybe creme brulee.
 Don’t feel guilty if you can’t finish the whole thing!